Ind AS 2 – Inventories | Difference Between Ind AS 2 and AS 2

 Recognition as an Expense

-When inventories are sold, the carrying amount of inventories shall be recognised as an expense in the period in which the related revenue is recognised.
-The amount of any write-down to net realisable value and all losses of inventories shall be recognised as an expense in the period in which the write-down or loss occurs.
-The amount of any reversal of any write-down of inventories, arising from an increase in net realisable value, shall be recognised as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.
+the amount of any reversal in the period of any write-down of inventories, arising from an increase in net realisable value shall be recognized as a reduction in the amount of inventories recognised as an expense in the period in which the reversal occurs.

 Must Read –

 - IndAS 115 Revenue from Contracts with Customers

 - Component Accounting

 - IFRS in India – Beginning of A New Journey